top of page

 Do you love dogs?

-If you answered yes to these questions then you are going to love Rogues' Gallery!
+If you're nodding along enthusiastically, then you are going to love Rogues' Gallery.

 Rogues' Gallery combines a passion for wildlife, dogs and art!
 And it's one way I'm making a small contribution to conservation efforts through my art.

-This collection of six dog portraits will celebrate some very special conservation superheroes who have sadly crossed the rainbow bridge.
+I'm gifting this collection of six original pastel portraits.
+It celebrates some very special conservation superheroes who have sadly crossed the rainbow bridge.

 Rogue Dogs have an obsessive need to play fetch.
 Their energy makes them extremely challenging as pets in a home environment.
 Most end up as “rogues” in dog rescue shelters.